Mohammad-Hossein-Dlt/clean-code/README.md

 - **Endpoint**:

-  - Inputs come as query as parameters of type `PayoutFilter` and response is given be executing the relevant usecase.
+  - Inputs come as query as parameters of type `PayoutFilter` and response is given be executing the `GetAllPayouts` usecase .

 - **Usecase**: